History of Nahuatl: 1556–1600

-Reflosure era
+Reflourishing era

 1600–1686

 It is at this time that the Aztec language reached the status of a prestigious language, coexisting with Latin and Spanish.
 Peninsulares, criollos, mestizos and indigenous people wrote in the language during this time, through the integration of it in their written works.
 In addition, most of the inhabitants of New Spain used it orally regardless of whether they were of Amerindian, European or African origin.

 During this period the Spanish Crown allows a high degree of autonomy in the local administration of the indigenous peoples, and in many towns the Nahuatl language was the de facto official language, both written and spoken.
 Classical Nahuatl was used as a literary language, and a large corpus of documents from that period survives to the present day.
 Works from this period include histories, chronicles, poetry, plays, Christian canonical works, ethnographic descriptions, and administrative documents.

 In the year 1603, King Philip III of Spain, having received reports that the friars were not sufficiently prepared in the linguistic field, ordered that the clerics must know the indigenous language of those they indoctrinated.
 In addition, he authorized the examination of religious and allowed them to be removed from the parishes if they did not have the required sufficiency.

 Gaspar Fernandes, a composer and organist from New Spain, specifically Guatemalan, active as chapel master in the cathedrals of Guatemala and Puebla, was the author of the Musical Songbook, an important document preserved in the Musical Archive of the Oaxaca Cathedral, which contains more than 300 popular religious chants, composed between the years 1609 and 1616, in Spanish, Nahuatl and Portuguese.
 Among the most outstanding and well-known is the Christmas carol Xicochi conetzintlé.

 A few years later, in 1619, a royal decree increased the pressure on the friars in the linguistic matter, ordering that "the viceroys ensure that the clerics and religious who do not know the language of the Indians and were doctriners are removed and put others who know it."
 Two years later, Philip IV of Spain came to the throne, establishing that same year that the linguistic knowledge of the friars should be examined every time they moved from parish.